 God did so much for us when he sent his only son to die on the cross for us, so that we could have relationship with God.

 But even though God did all of that for us, he still wants to move in our lives.
-Yet it’s important that we don’t equate what God can does for us with how much we love him, or how much he loves us.
+Yet it’s important that we don’t equate what God can do for us with how much we love him, or how much he loves us.
 Because you know what?
 Sometimes we’re trapped a lot longer than we thought we would be.
 Sometimes goals aren’t achieved.
 Sometimes that sick person we’ve been praying for still passes away.
 Does that mean God isn’t good?
 Does that mean God doesn’t love us?
 No it doesn’t.

 The issues we’re dealing with will most likely be resolved, but there’ll be another one after that.
 How we see God, can’t change every time things don’t turn out how we would like them too, or aren’t moving at the pace we’d like.

 I’m not saying we should become comfortable when life isn’t going great, or shouldn’t work towards making things better.